linode/docs/docs/networking/diagnostics/lsof/index.md

     sudo lsof -Pni -u www-data

-The above command would print out all network connections (`-i`), supressing network number conversion (`-n`) and the conversion of port numbers to port names (`-P`), and it would *also* print out all files pertaining to the `www-data` user, without combining the two options into one logical statement.
+The above command would print out all network connections (`-i`), suppressing network number conversion (`-n`) and the conversion of port numbers to port names (`-P`), and it would *also* print out all files pertaining to the `www-data` user, without combining the two options into one logical statement.

 The following command combines these two options with the `-a` logical AND option and finds all open sockets belonging to the `www-data` user: